My Dad had a beautiful but. You could hear it coming a mile off.

-My Dad has a beautiful but.
-You can hear it coming a mile off.
-Yes you read right.
-Dad is one of the most considerate, fair people I know.
-A side effect of this is he always seems to see both sides of a problem, so when weighing up pros and cons of an issue or item, he will list all the good aspects, BUT, then list all the negatives.
+Dad was one of the most considerate, fair people I knew.
+A side effect of this was he always seemed to see both sides of a problem, so when weighing up pros and cons of an issue or item, he would list all the good aspects, BUT, then list all the negatives.

 One little word can make all the difference.